How to Punctuate Dialogue in Fiction Writing

 - Grammar mistakes are not the only way your writing can suffer.
 It is just as important to make your dialogue sound believable.
 Read How to Write Realistic Dialogue for tips on writing realistic dialogue.

 - How do people talk in fiction?
-Read How Do People "Talk" in Fiction? for tips and exercises on eavesdropping and making your dialogue authentic-sounding in your prose.
+Read How Do People "Talk" in Fiction? for tips and exercises on eavesdropping and making your dialogue authentic in your prose.

 - Want to take it to the next level?
-Review the editing checklist to make sure you've got other aspects of grammar covered as well.
+Review the editing checklist to make sure you have covered other aspects of grammar.